 The sign-up bonus is paid as HSBC Rewards points, which you can then transfer into frequent flyer miles.

 While it’s true that you can redeem HSBC Rewards points with all these airlines, you can only transfer into one of two FFPs in order to do so, and the redemption rates for partners then aren’t always attractive.

-Since we value KrisFlyer miles at 1.9 cents each, these 35,000 miles are worth at least $665 against future Singapore Airlines flight redemptions, so the card effectively pays for itself, even if you won’t use the other perks in year one.
+Since we value KrisFlyer miles at 1.9 cents each, the 35,000 miles sign-up bonus is worth at least $665 against future Singapore Airlines flight redemptions, so the card effectively pays for itself, even if you won’t use the other perks in year one.

 Looking at it another way, it’s an effective cost per mile of 1.86 cents for regular cardholders and 1.39 cents for HSBC Premier customers.

 There is no minimum spend required to trigger the sign-up bonus, which is credited to your account within 30 days of approval.
 Full terms and conditions are available here.